 This is SO my kind of meal, and it was borrowed directly from Katie – I only made changes to use what I usually have on hand, and I chose to do the whole stew on my stove top.
-Just try it, you’ll love it – we loved ours over brown rice with a bunch of broccoli – enjoy!
+Just try it, you’ll love it – we loved ours over brown rice (though the photo is on black rice!) with a bunch of broccoli – enjoy!

-4 to 6 Spolumbo’s chicken-apple sausages, cut into chunks
+4 to 6 Spolumbo’s chicken-apple sausages, casings removed

 1 small red onion, finely diced

 2 to 5 cloves of garlic, finely minced